soonyz06/Broomburg/README.md

-proof of concept, so alot of stuff are scuffed and not refined
+proof of concept, so alot of stuff are scuffed and not refined. alot of stuff are currently broken :)

 # Things
 * Factor Models